Sohou08/Hadoop-Spark/file_format/readme.md

 ### 6. Parquet

 Parquet is an open source file format for Hadoop ecosystem.
 Its design is a combined effort between Twitter and Cloudera for an efficient data storage for analytics.
-Parquet store data by column-oriented like ORC format.
+Parquet stores data by column-oriented like ORC format.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 Parquet is a binary file containing metadata about their content.
 The column metadata is stored at the end of the file, which allows for fast, one-pass writing.
 Parquet is optimized for the write Once read many (WORM).

  * __Advantage__
      * Parquet is splittable